FrankDocu/Lichess-Development-Onboarding/translation_context.md

 Increment in seconds=Increment in this context means how many seconds are added every time you make a move.
 So if you set time to 5 minutes and increment in seconds to 2, it would be a "5+2" game.
 This means that each player would have 5 minutes on the clock, and every time the player makes a move, 2 seconds are added.
 This message appears in the "Create a game" menu.

-Free Online Chess=
+Free Online Chess=This message appears in the title of every page e.g. "lichess  • Free Online Chess" on the "Play" page as it appears in the English version.
+This means it shows up as the title of browser windows and tabs.
+Technical: by title here we are literally referring to the HTML <title> tag that carries this.

 Spectators:="Spectators:" precedes a list of spectators.
-It appears just below the chat box on any game that is being spectated, such as the games on Lichess TV (http://lichess.org/tv)
+It appears just below the chat box on any game that is being spectated, such as the games on Lichess TV (http://lichess.org/tv).

 %s wins=This appears as a clickable tab in player profiles.
 The %s is the number of games won.